GETProtocol/subgraph/README.md

 The GET Protocol subgraph acts as the complete data interface to all on-chain data.
 Its purpose is to properly aggregate and index all static and time-series data passing through the protocol.
 There are a number of key entities to be aware of:

+### Events [static]

-- **Events** [static]: indexes all metadata for an _Event_ by its `address`.
+Indexes all metadata for an _Event_ by its `address`.
 Each Event has it's own independent address on-chain.
 Updates to an _Event_ will overwrite the data within this entity, so this will always represent the latest state.
 Contains a reference to _Tickets_ for fetching all of the tickets for an _Event_ using its one-to-many relationship.

+### Tickets [static]

-- **Tickets** [static]: indexes all _Ticket_ metadata through to the latest update.
+Indexes all _Ticket_ metadata through to the latest update.
 Contains a reference to _Event_ using the `eventAddress` as a belongs-to relationship.
 The current state/status of the _Ticket_ will be given in the state field (e.g. UNSCANNED, SCANNED, CLAIMABLE, INVALIDATED).

+### Protocol [static]

-- **Protocol** [static]: all-time data for protocol-wide metrics, aggregated.
+All-time data for protocol-wide metrics, aggregated.
 This is used to capture the all-time usage on the protocol across all integrators.
 Singleton with ID '0001'.

+### ProtocolDay [time-series]

-- **ProtocolDay** [time-series]: similar content to _Protocol_ but aggregrated to each UTC-day.
+Similar content to _Protocol_ but aggregrated to each UTC-day.
 Used to track protocol usage over time.
 ID is a `dayInteger` from the unix epoch (unix / 86400).

+### RelayerDay [time-series]

-- **RelayerDay** [time-series]: usage statistics per-relayer-day.
+Usage statistics per-relayer-day.
 Used to track and compare protocol usage by relayer.
 ID is a composite key of `relayerAddress-dayInteger`.

 ## Setup